-Lean FIRE is one of several types of Financial Independence Retire Early (FIRE).
+Lean FIRE is one of several Financial Independence Retire Early (FIRE) types.
 Lean FIRE is best defined as the minimalist way of reaching FIRE.
 It involves retiring with a “lean” budget.

 This allows you the freedom to quit your job earlier and live the lifestyle you prefer.

 Let’s take an in-depth look into Lean FIRE and see if it’s right for you.

 What Is FIRE?

 FIRE represents Financial Independence/Retire Early.
 The central idea behind the FIRE movement is to facilitate financial independence and early retirement earlier than expected.

 - Saving 50% to 70% of their income